Mind Full or Mindful?

-How many times were you unecessarily drawn to pick up your phone / engage in social media?
+How many times were you unnecessarily drawn to pick up your phone / engage in social media?

 How often was your mind FULLY focused on what is happening right now?

-How often were you caught up in what is happenning around you?
+How often were you caught up in what is happening around you?